daattali/beautiful-jekyll/_posts/2016-01-09-standing-desk.markdown

 author-image: /images/john-wallace.jpg
 author-bio: I love playing outside, fort building, and skiing powder with my wife and dog.
 Currently a front end devloper at AppNeta.
 ---
+==Sitting all day==

-Sitting all day can put a lot of strain on your body and there are numerous studies showing the negative affects on the body.
+can put a lot of strain on your body and there are numerous studies showing the negative affects on the body.
 I have also heard of studies claiming the opposite and claiming that standing can causing stress to your legs and is worst than sitting.
 This reminds me of  a skit from the show Portland where a couple reads endless series of conflicting studies and end up dying from confusion.
 My solution is to alternate between sitting and standing all day.

 I have a standing desk at the office but since I have started working from home most of the time, I found myself sitting the entire day.
 After some time working reclined all the time, I decided to build my own standing desk.
 I was looking for an easy to build and affordable solution and came up with the idea to use a closet organizer for the desk.
 I don't fully trust my carpentry skills,  which attracted me to using shelving system that uses a track.
 It made it very easy to position the heights of the the two different shelves to where they were the most ergonomic and comfortable.